seattlemethod/prototypes/system/system.md

 The general ledger is a projection of the general journal.

-The primary financial statements are a projection of the general ledger.
+The primary financial statements are a projection of the general ledger using a specific reporting framework.